 Firstly, let all teammates know about a week in advance that there will be an upcoming workshop to discuss roles and responsibilities.

-In your announcement, include the four questions.
+In your announcement, include these four questions.
 Ask teammates to prepare their answers and bring them to the workshop.

 Second, in the workshop, all teammates share their answers.
 Teammates will discuss their answers and either agree or modify their roles.

-Finally, as a result of your workshop efforts, there will be clear understanding among teammates regarding roles and responsibilities.
-In many cases, new teammate Work Agreements.
+Finally, as a result of your workshop efforts, there will be a clear understanding among teammates regarding roles and responsibilities.
+In many cases, new team WORK AGREEMENTS.